 1. Zone Collective (Kirila Cvetkovska and Megan Hoetger)

 “Notes from the table.
 A Not Yet Manifesto,” 2022

 Text contribution.
 Publication date 14 October 2022

-Alongside the Zoning Play Complex, Zone Collective also contributes a not-yet-manifesto to BAK’s Prospections online forum, which outlines the tenets of their collective annotation methodology, as well as their commitments to workshopping as a form of knowledge production otherwise.
+Alongside the Zoning Play Complex, Zone Collective also contributes the “Notes from the table.
+A Not Yet Manifesto” to BAK’s Prospections online forum, which outlines the tenets of their collective annotation methodology, as well as their commitments to workshopping as a form of knowledge production otherwise.

 2. Cell for Digital Discomfort (Cristina Cochior, Karl Moubarak, and Jara Rocha)